ahuacate/pve-medialab/README.md

 <h1>PVE Medialab</h1>

-This guide will help you create a suite of PVE CT's and applications for building a Home Media solution.
+Medialab is for all things to do with building a Home Media solution.
+This guide includes a suite of PVE CT's and applications like Sonarr, Radarr, Jellyfin and more.

-As with all our guides, we have an Easy Script to automate CT creation through to the installation of software.
+All our guides include an 'Easy Script' to automate CT creation through to the installation of all software.

 But the first step is to check your network and hardware prerequisite requirements before running our Easy Script.
 It's important you first read and follow our prerequisite guide.

-**Prerequisites**
+<h2>Prerequisites</h2>

-Network Prerequisites:
+**Network Prerequisites**
 - [ ] Layer 2/3 Network Switches

-PVE Host Prerequisites:
+**PVE Host Prerequisites**
 - [x] PVE Host is configured to our [build](https://github.com/ahuacate/pve-host-setup)
 - [x] PVE Host Backend Storage mounted to your NAS
 	- nas-0X-backup